 Those of you who follow me on Instagram may know that I was busy a couple of weeks ago doing intensive research and reading everything I could lay my hands on for our upcoming trip to Namibia.
 In fact, I did so Namibia reading that I decided to share it all with you so you have your very own resource library for that moment when you decide you simply must follow in our footsteps and go.

 We have decided, after friends had an amazing experience with theirs, to use a travel agent.
 I will say, though, that you absolutely don’t need to use an agent to travel in Namibia.
-Booking direct or using booking sites is perfectly doable, Self-drive safaris are beyond commonplace and it all seems very straightforward.
-For the longer term travellers among you, I have it on good authority that this is one of the easiest African countries to travel through and that booking ahead, while recommended particularly in peak times, is not an absolute requirement.
+Booking direct or using booking sites is perfectly doable: Self-drive safaris are beyond commonplace and it all seems very straightforward.
+For the longer term travellers among you, I have it on good authority that this is one of the easiest African countries to travel do a safari with kids in and that booking ahead, while recommended particularly in peak times, is not an absolute requirement.

 Namibia reading – general safari resources